denglabpku/SMLDM/README.md

 Run the `.sh` file to generate customized U-Net models.

+We provide scripts for two mode of training, either training with a single GPU or training with multiple GPUs using torchrun.

-## Step 3: Deep-SnapTrack training
+## Step 3.1: Deep-SnapTrack training

 In order to train Deep-SnapTrack with your own data, you need to prepare simulated single molecule snapshot images and corresponding ground truth trajectory maps.
 Specify your path to data pairs in `step3-0_ptorch_train.sh` by defining: